The Kerr/CFT correspondence and its extensions: a comprehensive review: Summary and Open Problems

 \begin{enumerate}

-\item Hidden symmetries have been discussed so far for spin $0$ probes.
-Discuss hidden symmetries for a probe gauge field or a probe graviton on Kerr or Kerr-Newman.
-Does one obtain the same temperatures $T_L$ and $T_R$ as in the scalar probe case?
+\item Near-horizon geometries of black-hole solutions of \eqref{generalaction} have been classified.
+Classify the four-dimensional near-horizon geometries of extremal black holes for gravity coupled to charged scalars, massive vectors, $p$-forms and non-abelian gauge fields.
+Are there new features?

+\item Non-extremal asymptotically flat black holes admit universal features such as the product of area formula and relationships among inner and outer horizon quantities.
+Investigate whether or not all black holes in string theory (with higher curvature corrections) admit these features.
+Either try to formulate a proof or find a counterexample.
+Extend the analysis to AdS black holes.

 \item A black hole in de Sitter spacetime can be extremal in the sense that its outer radius coincides with the cosmological horizon.
-The resulting geometry called the rotating Narirai geometry has many similarities with the near-horizon geometries of extremal black holes in flat spacetime or in AdS spacetime.
-The main difference is that the near-horizon geometry is a warped product of $dS_2$ with $S^2$ instead of $AdS_2$ with $S^2$.
-It has been conjectured that these extremal black holes are dual to the chiral half of an euclidean CFT \cite{Anninos:2009yc}.
-Test the conjecture by generalizing all arguments of the Kerr/CFT correspondence to this cosmological setting.
+The resulting geometry, called the rotating Narirai geometry, has many similarities with the near-horizon geometries of extremal black holes in flat spacetime or in AdS spacetime.
+The main difference is that the near-horizon geometry is a warped product of $dS_2$ with $S^2$ instead of $\AdS_2$ with $S^2$.
+Some arguments of the Kerr/CFT correspondence have been extended to this setting~\cite{Anninos:2009yc}.
+Extend the dictionary much further.

-\item Away from extremality, it is curious that the right-moving temperature is given by $T_R = T_H/\Omega_J$ for the Kerr-Newman black hole.
-Account for this fact.
-Also, for all known asymptotically flat extremal black holes in Einstein gravity coupled to matter the product of the horizon areas of the inner and outer horizon can be expressed in terms of quantized charges ($J$, $Q$, \dots) and fundamental constants only \cite{Larsen:1997ge,Cvetic:1997uw,Cvetic:2009jn}.
-Explain this feature from a fundamental perspective.
+\item Formulate a general scattering theory around near-extremal black-hole solutions of \eqref{generalaction}.
+Classify the geometries admitting a Killing--Yano tensor or other special algebraic tensors so that the wave equation could be separated.
+This would allow to check the matching with CFT two-point functions in much more generality.

-\item In the analysis of near-extremal superradiant scattering for any spin, we discarded the unstable modes that are below the Breitenlohner-Freedman bound.
-Such modes have imaginary $\beta$, see \eqref{defbeta}.
-Clarify the match between these modes and CFT expectations for the Kerr-Newman black hole.
+\item In the analysis of near-extremal superradiant scattering for any spin, the modes that are below the Breitenlohner--Freedman bound were discarded.
+Such modes lead to non-conserved flux at the boundary, they lead to instabilities, and their interpretation by a CFT remains unclear.
+Clarify the match between these modes and CFT expectations for the Kerr--Newman black hole.
+Also, the match of near-extremal scattering waves with a CFT required to introduce a right-moving current algebra with the matching condition \eqref{match0}.
+Clarify why.

-\item The probe scalar wave equation in AdS-Kerr-Newman has two complex poles in addition to poles corresponding to the inner and outer horizon and infinity.
-This prevented a straightforward generalization of the hidden $SL(2,\mathbb R) \times SL(2,\mathbb R)$ symmetry.
-Clarify the role of these additional poles.
-Also explain why the product of all horizon areas (inner, outer and complex horizons) seems in general not to depend on the mass of the black hole \cite{Cvetic:2010mn}.